JX15754061448/React-Native-and-Mapsted-sample/README.md

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

+## Steps

-Then you can cd ios & pod install, and build this project.
+cd ios & pod install, and build this project.